mrkaza/youlearn/README.md

 # yourlearn4
 ```
 This project is made to keep everything at one place and organized while learning from Youtube.
-It was made usin VueJs with Vuetify on top.
+It was made using Vue.js with Vuetify on top and Firebase as backend.
 ```
 ## Project setup
 ```